derek-dchu/awesome-note/java_classes_and_objects.md

 ## Polymorphism: Override vs Overload
-***note: Polymorphism can be applied only for non-static non-private METHODs.
-It is applied before object creation.***
+Polymorphism can be applied only for non-static non-private METHODs.
+It is applied before object creation.

 ### Method
 A method can be defined as follow:
 **[access][static][final] RT methodName(params) [throws Exception] {body}**

   *  Signature: the method's name and the parameter types.

 #### `vararags`
 `varargs` is used to pass an arbitrary number of values to a method as an array.
 To use `varargs`, we follow the type of the last parameter by an ellipsis (three dots, ...), then a space, and the parameter name.